 Sonja Hamad’s pictures show young women, almost girls, who are still vulnerable—and yet also utterly determined.
 They believe deeply that they can be stronger than the men who have suppressed them for decades.
 They all carry their scars like prizes.
 And once in a while, colorful shirts that are almost childish come to the fore under their uniforms.

-If you liked this article, you might also like these features: Women of War presents an all-female fighting unit in Aleppo, Syria; Joanna: From Denmark to Kurdistan delves into the journey of a Danish-Kurdish Peshmerga soldier; and Mourning Kobanî further explores the YPJ (the female Kurdish fighters) in the Syrian city of Kobanî.
+If you’d like to see more work like this, we’d recommend these features: Women of War presents an all-female fighting unit in Aleppo, Syria; Joanna: From Denmark to Kurdistan delves into the journey of a Danish-Kurdish Peshmerga soldier; and Mourning Kobanî further explores the YPJ (the female Kurdish fighters) in the Syrian city of Kobanî.